yashxlogseq/yash/pages/task_4_-_internship.md

 ##### When it comes to scalability, another aspect that plays an important role is the efficiency part of it.
 YOU may not be very profitable, our you may not be making a net positive income flow, but when you have an apt system that enables the marriage of automation and ecosystem, like [[Zenyum]] can actually benefit yo
 ### [[Patients are turning to digital channels]]
 #### This the key.
 YOU do not need to bring MedTech to people.
 YOU need to bring MedTech to people packaged into a software, packaged into a (as much as possible) digitised product all together.
 This is something that [[Zenyum]] has
-### The fact that organizations with senior global representation in Asia experience better communication and decision-making points to the importance of smooth local-global collaboration—this is a lever to empower Asia that surprisingly few companies are using at the moment.
+### The fact that organizations with senior global representation in Asia experience better communication and decision-making points to the importance of smooth local-global collaboration—this is a lever to empower Asia that surprisingly few companies are using at the moment
 ### Play as a parter in the healthcare system
+   :PROPERTIES:
+   :CUSTOM_ID: 5f3d25ad-dd63-47b7-b116-c5b937d907c8
+   :END:
+m
 ####

 ###